Leading The Transformation Through Disruption

 WHY: This is the mother of all questions.
 In the context of transformation, you need to answer, “why is it important?”
 When leading a team of humans, you have to clarify the larger purpose.

 Do you remember the story of three bricklayers?
 Someone asked them, “What are you doing?”
 The first one said, “I am laying bricks.”
 The second said, “I am building a wall.”
-But the last one who was the most involved in his job said, “I am building a house for people to live in.”
+But the last one, who was the most involved in his job, said, “I am building a house for people to live in.”

 Depending on your team’s purpose, their motivation will change, affecting their involvement and contribution.
 But please, don’t give a whitewash and talk about efficiency, competitiveness, or customer satisfaction.
 All businesses are doing that.
 All businesses at least say that.
 And it is not the real purpose, and it is mandatory anyway.
-Instead, talk about sustainability and a better future for your organization, your employees, and your society.
+Instead, talk about sustainability and a better future for your organisation, your employees, and your society.

 IF: As you establish the purpose, you might give more tactical context too.
-Lay down what would be the outcome as team members take action.
+Lay down what the outcome would be as team members take action.
 It will help them keep going.
 Just like a speedometer in your car, everyone can keep track of their bit and would know what to do for course correction.

 HOW: Of course, all initiatives under the transformation plan must be strategically linked.
 Besides laying down qualitative or quantitative metrics, you must also identify weak areas and constraints.
 Only focusing on better or the latest technology will not be useful.
 If the constraints are within your processes or the culture is weak, no technology can fix it!